metomi/rose/sphinx/api/environment-variables.rst

 .. envvar:: ROSE_ORIG_HOST

    Description
-      The name of the host where the :ref:`Cylc Rose` and :ref:`cylc install <Install-Workflow>`. command was invoked.
+      The name of the host where the :ref:`cylc install <Install-Workflow>` command was invoked.
    Provided By
       * :ref:`Cylc Rose` and :ref:`cylc install <Install-Workflow>`.